N02959575/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-All your documentation should go here.
+All my (N02959575) documentation will go here.